Stanhope (car)

-In automotive use, the Stanhope is a car body style characterized by its single bench seat mounted at the center, folding cloth top, and a dashboard at the front.
+In automotive use, a Stanhope is a car body style characterized by its single bench seat mounted at the center, folding cloth top, and a dashboard at the front.
 These vehicles were built from approximately 1900 to 1910.
 The design was derived from the Stanhope horse-drawn carriage and could be considered a specific type of runabout.

-Initial Stanhope models featured tiller steering, either in the center or at the side.
-Features of the car included a foot button to signal a bell (early version of a horn), hard rubber tires, wood trim, and eight forward speeds, three backs and a top speed of about 50 mph.
+Initial stanhope designs featured tiller steering, either in the center or at the side.
+Features of the car included a foot button to signal a bell (early version of a horn), hard rubber tires, wood trim, and eight forward and three reverse gears, and a top speed of about 50 mph.

-Further productions of the Stanhope automobile include three-wheeled versions with fully enclosed body work and a four-wheeled version with front-wheel drive using chains, which also allowed front-wheel steering.